There is a popular saying that you might have heard which goes something like this, “Everybody wants to go to heaven but nobody wants to die.”

 What the “Rapture Advocates” have failed to read is the clarification given at the end of the commentary in Hebrews.
 During the discussion from Hebrews 11:1-6, the author tells us about several people in the ancient world who trusted in Yahweh: namely Abel, ENOCH, Noah, Abraham, and Sarah.

-In summary, the book of Hebrews makes this startling statement, “ALL THESE DIED in trust, not having received the promises (Hebrews 11:13).”
+In summary, the book of Hebrews makes this amazing statement, “ALL THESE DIED in trust, not having received the promises (Hebrews 11:13).”

 Accordingly, Enoch died, just as Abel, Noah, Abraham, and Sarah did, never having received the promise of eternal life.